cjrl-98/statsiege-client/README.md

 # Simple NBA Team Tracker
      A quick simple project to do after the holidays The application allows users to track their favourite NBA team throughout the season

+     The server & it's repository is currently private and only accessible by statsiege.live

      Checkout the site at https://statsiege.live/
 # Progress